tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 ![tilt-frame-mechanics.png](tilt-frame-mechanics.png)

-All the synthetic outputs of successive 5 minute windows that fit into a 15 minute period are __merged__ into the 15 minute window.
-All the outputs of successive 15 minute periods that fit into a 1 hour period are __merged__ into the 1 hour window.
+All the synthetic outputs of successive 5 minute windows that fit into a 15 minute interval are **merged** into the 15 minute window.
+All the outputs of successive 15 minute intervals that fit into a 1 hour interval are **merged** into the 1 hour window.
 By chaining and merging, tremor can optimise ( reduce ) the amount of memory required across the chain when compared to multiple independent windows `select` expressions.
-In the case of aggregate functions like ```stats::hdr`` or ```stats::dds``` the savings are significant.
+In the case of aggregate functions like ` stats::hdr`` or `stats::dds``` the savings are significant.

 If we imagine 1M events per second, that is 300M events every 5 minutes.
 900M every 15, 3.6B every hour.

 By using tilt frames we can maximally minimize internal memory consumption, whilst reducing the volume of incremental computation ( per event, per frame ), and further whilst preserving relative accuracy for merge-capable aggregate functions.

 The converged statistics under merge exhibit the same relative accuracy at a fraction of the computational and memory overhead without the using the tilt-frame mechanism.

 ## Group Mechanics

 The group clause in the query language partitions streams before windows and tilt frames are applied.
 Groups can be set-based, each-based or composites thereof.

 ### Set based grouping